jujugoboom/Bitduino/README.md

 -----
 1) Download all necesary files
 2) Run Setup.sh if on Mac or linux or Setup.bat for Windows(not tested)
-3) Copy the folder True Random to your Arduino Libraries folder or in the Arduino IDE click sketch>import library>add library and find the True Random folder
+3) Copy the folder Entropy to your Arduino Libraries folder or in the Arduino IDE click sketch>import library>add library and find the True Random folder

 Usage
 -----